The Graduate School

 - Resident Operating Fee Waiver (most of

 - An exemption from the non-resident differential portion of tuition (NRD) if

 the appointee is non state resident.

-appointee, and half the cost of insuring his or her dependents.
-To obtain
+appointee, and a portion of the cost of insuring his or her dependents.

 for appointments which are entered late.
 It begins the first of the month